absmach/magistrala-docs/docs/user-guide/dashboards/widgets.md

 **Gauge charts** offer additional configuration options:

 - Set **minimum** and **maximum** - (default: 0 to 100) to control the scale.
-- Choose a unit from a predefined list, including:
+- Choose a unit from the selector, which now supports both predefined units and custom units:

   - Length: Kilometer (km), Meter (m), Millimeter (mm), Inch (in)